-- maintenance factors, such as: (III) aircraft age maintenance procedures; maintenance standards applicable; procedures and lubrication programme; Maintenance Planning Document revision or escalation applied or maintenance programme applicable; - (B) although it may not be necessary for all of the foregoing to be completely common, it is necessary for a substantial amount of commonality to prevail.
-Decision should be taken by the Authority on a case by case basis; - (C) in case of a short term lease agreement (less than six (6) months) more flexibility against the above criteria may be granted by the Authority, so as to allow the operator to operate the aircraft under the same programme during the lease agreement effectively; - (D) changes by any one of the operators to the above requires assessment in order that the pooling benefits can be maintained.
-Where an operator wishes to pool data in this way, the approval of the Authority should be sought prior to any formal agreement being signed between operators;

-(E) whereas it is intended to address the pooling of data directly between operators, it is acceptable that the operator participates in a reliability programme managed by the aircraft manufacturer, when the Authority is satisfied that the manufacturer manages a reliability programme which complies with the intent of this leaflet;

-(vi) engineering judgement-
+- C. in case of a short term lease agreement (less than six (6) months) more flexibility against the above criteria may be granted by the Authority, so as to allow the operator to operate the aircraft under the same programme during the lease agreement effectively; - D. changes by any one of the operators to the above requires assessment in order that the pooling benefits can be maintained.
+Where an operator wishes to pool data in this way, the approval of the Authority should be sought prior to any formal agreement being signed between operators; - E. whereas it is intended to address the pooling of data directly between operators, it is acceptable that the operator participates in a reliability programme managed by the aircraft manufacturer, when the Authority is satisfied that the manufacturer reliability programme manages а which complies with the intent of this leaflet: - (vi) engineering judgement- - A. engineering judgement is itself inherent to Reliability Programmes as no interpretation of data is possible without judgement.
+In approving the Operator's Maintenance and reliability programmes, the Authority is expected to ensure that the organisation which runs the programme (it may be the operator, or an Approved Maintenance Organisation under contract) hires sufficiently qualified personnel with appropriate engineering experience and understanding of reliability concept;

-- (A) engineering judgement is itself inherent to Reliability Programmes as no interpretation of data is possible without judgement.
-In approving the Operator's Maintenance and reliability programmes, the Authority is expected to ensure that the organisation which runs the programme (it may be the operator, or an Approved Maintenance Organisation under contract) hires sufficiently qualified personnel with appropriate engineering experience and understanding of reliability concept; - (B) follows it that failure to provide appropriately qualified personnel for the reliability programme may lead the Authority to reject the approval of the reliability programme and therefore the aircraft maintenance programme;
+- B. it follows that failure to provide appropriately qualified personnel for the reliability programme may lead the Authority to reject the approval of the reliability programme and therefore the aircraft maintenance programme;

-(g) reliability programme elements -
+- (g) reliability programme elements-

-(i) objectives-
+- (i) objectives -

 a statement should be included summarising as precisely as possible the prime objectives of the Programme.
 The extent of the objectives should be directly related to the scope of the Programme, which could vary from a component defect monitoring system to an integrated maintenance management programme.
-The manufacturer's maintenance planning documents may give guidance on the objectives and should be consulted in every case;

-(ii) identification of items-

-the Items controlled by the Programme should be stated.
+The manufacturer's maintenance planning documents may give guidance on the objectives and should be consulted in every case; (ii) identification of itemsthe Items controlled by the Programme should be stated.
 Where some items (e.g., aircraft structure, engines, Auxiliary Power Unit) are controlled by separate inspection and development procedures, the associated procedures will be subject to individual approval by the Authority, e.g., individual Sampling or Life Development Programmes, Constructor's Structure Sampling Programmes.
-In the case of the Civil Air Operator Certification Aviation and Administration Regulations approved programme, these supplemental documents shall form part of the approved maintenance control manual or maintenance organisation procedures manual as appropriate and should be cross referenced in the programme -
+In the case of the Civil Aviation Air Operator Certification and Administration Regulations approved programme, these supplemental documents shall form part of the approved maintenance control manual or maintenance organisation procedures manual as appropriate and should be cross referenced in the programme -

 - (iii) terms and definitions: the significant terms and definitions applicable to the Programme should be clearly identified.
 Terms already defined in the World Airlines Technical Glossary of Terms and other industry standards should be used.
-The number of other defined terms should be kept to a minimum; - (iv) information sources and collection- - (A) sources of information should be listed, and the procedures for the transmission of information from the sources, together with the procedure for collecting and receiving it, should be set out in detail.
-In the case of the Civil Aviation Air Operator Certification and Administration Regulations approval, these listed procedures should be in the maintenance control manual or maintenance organisation procedures manual as appropriate;
+The number of other defined terms should be kept to a minimum; - (iv) information sources and collection- - A. sources of information should be listed, and the procedures for the transmission of information from the sources, together with the procedure for collecting and receiving it, should be set out in detail.
+In the case of the Civil Aviation Air Operator Certification and Administration

+Regulations approval, these procedures should be listed in the maintenance control manual or maintenance organisation procedures manual as appropriate;